Title: Push or Pull?

 Created: May 12, 2015

 Description: Do you Push or Pull your process?
 Better question: Do you think your inventory likes all the bullying?

 Hi, I’m James, this is Whiteboard Wednesday, and I’d like to thank the 25 people that still keep watching these.
 Okay, let’s go to manufacturing, talking about push or pull – and what do you do?

 But, if we look at the pull side of manufacturing, and that process – same thing, for the most part, but it’s more efficient.
-So from the vendor, you’re not just ordering a set amount every time, you’re ordering exactly what you need.
-You’re going to then process that exact amount, you’re not taking up that much storage space for those raw goods or materials.
-And then when you have that finished product, you ship it directly to the customer.
+So from the vendor, you’re not just ordering a set amount every time; you’re ordering exactly what you need, because you’re going to process that exact amount.
+You’re not taking up that much storage space for those raw goods or materials, and then when you have that finished product you ship it directly to the customer.

 It leaves for a lot more lean type of manufacturing.
 You don’t have so much cash being tied up in just raw goods and inventory, or space even allocated to raw goods or finished products sitting on a shelf.

-That’s this Whiteboard Wednesday, there’s some dogs barking in the background, and it’s driving me crazy.
+That’s this Whiteboard Wednesday, there’s some dogs barking in the background and it’s driving me crazy.